cwahlfeldt/bandly/INVITE_SYSTEM.md

 ### For Band Members (Creating Invites)

-1. Navigate to a band detail page
+1. Navigate to a band detail page → Click "Invite Member"
-2. Click the "Invite Member" button (in header or Members tab)
-3. Configure invite options:
-   - Email (optional - for targeted invites)
-   - Maximum uses (1, 5, 10, or unlimited)
-   - Expiration time (1, 7, 30 days, or never)
-4. Create the invite link
+2. Choose invite type:

+   **Option A: Email-Based Invite**
+   - Enter recipient's email address
+   - System checks if user exists
+   - Creates invitation with email attached
+   - If user exists: Shows up in their Invitations page automatically
+   - If new user: Share generated link for signup
+   - Single-use, expires in 7 days

+   **Option B: Shareable Link**
+   - Generate a general invitation link
+   - Can be shared with multiple people (up to 10 uses)
+   - Expires in 30 days
-5. Copy or share the link via native share dialog
+   - Copy link or share via native share dialog

 ### For Invitees (Accepting Invites)

-#### New Users:
+#### New Users (Signing Up):
 1. Click invite link → Opens app at `/invite/{token}`
 2. See band preview with details
 3. Click "Create Account & Join"
 4. Fill out signup form
-5. After signup → Automatically joined to band
+5. After signup → **Automatically added to band with `status: 'active'`**
 6. Redirected to band detail page

-#### Existing Users:
+#### Existing Users (Not Logged In):
 1. Click invite link → Opens app at `/invite/{token}`
 2. See band preview with details
 3. Click "Sign In to Join"
 4. Sign in with credentials
-5. After signin → Automatically joined to band
+5. Creates `band_members` entry with **`status: 'pending'`**
-6. Redirected to band detail page
+6. Redirected to Invitations page to formally accept
+7. User must click "Accept" from Invitations page
+8. Status changes to `'active'` and user can access the band

-#### Already Logged In:
+#### Existing Users (Already Logged In):
 1. Click invite link → Opens app at `/invite/{token}`
 2. See band preview with details
 3. Click "Accept Invitation"
-4. Immediately joined to band
+4. Creates `band_members` entry with **`status: 'pending'`**
+5. Shows message: "Check your Invitations page to accept"
-5. Redirected to band detail page
+6. Redirected to Invitations page
+7. User clicks "Accept" to join the band

 ## File Structure